A car crosses a seaside gorge on an arch bridge.

 A car driving down a road that runs through coniferous trees and along the foothills of the Tre Cime di Lavaredo mountains.

-Learn all the ins and outs of hiring a car in Italy before you decide whether to take your own car or hire one on arrival.
+It’s time to learn all the ins and outs of hiring a car in Italy to help you decide whether to take your own car or hire one upon arrival.

 What do you need to hire a car in Italy?

-The minimum age for hiring a car in Italy is 18, though some agencies might set a higher minimum age of 21, as well as restrictions for drivers under 25.
+The minimum age for hiring a car in Italy is 18 years old, although many agencies have a higher minimum age of 21, as well as restrictions for drivers under 25.

 You must have a full UK driving licence, and in some cases, you need to have held it for at least a year or two.
-You will be asked to show Proof of ID such as your passport or national ID card, and while most companies will ask for a credit card for a deposit, there are some agencies that will accept debit cards.
+You will be asked to show proof of ID such as your passport or national ID card.
+While most companies will ask for a credit card for a deposit, there are some agencies that will accept debit cards.

-Having a Collision Damage Waiver (CDW) as part of your hire is a requirement to drive any car in Italy.
+Having a Collision Damage Waiver (CDW) as part of your hire is standard and is typically included when hiring a car in Italy.

-In Italy most cars typically have manual transmission as they do in the UK.
-In case you do, however, prefer an automatic vehicle, make sure to specify this when booking.
-If you are booking your car hire in Italy online prior to your trip, it is best to include a CDW, as this is a requirement and buying it upon pick-up is likely to cost you a lot more.
+• If you are booking your car hire in Italy before your trip, it is best to include a CDW.
+Buying it upon pick-up is likely to cost you a lot more.

-Don’t cross borders in Europe without informing the car hire company first.
-They might need to prepare additional documentation for you if you are heading into a non-EU country, and you will need to have the necessary insurance coverage for all the locations you’ll be visiting.
+• Don’t cross borders in Europe without informing the car hire company first.
+They might need to prepare additional documentation for you if you are heading into a non-EU country, and you will need to have the necessary insurance coverage.

 Is it a good idea to rent a car in Italy?

-Hiring a car in Italy can definitely save you some trouble.
-The car will be equipped with mandatory items such as a warning triangle and reflective jacket.
-All damages will be covered by the car hire company if you opt for the complete insurance, and you will save money by not driving from the UK to Italy, which can be quite costly given the current fuel prices.
+Hiring a car in Italy can save you some trouble by being equipped with mandatory items such as a warning triangle and reflective jacket.
+All damages are covered by the car hire company if you opt for the complete insurance too.
+Let’s look at some of the most popular car rental companies in Italy.

 Search for hire cars

-When driving in Italy, whether with your own car or a hired one, you’ll need to pay attention to some rules, some of which differ from those in the UK.
+When driving in Italy from the UK, whether with your own car or a hired one, you’ll need to pay attention to some rules – some of which differ from those in the UK.
 Keep reading to learn everything about Italian driving rules.

 Speed limits